-These paleo carnitas are made with pork tenderloin in the Crockpot for a super easy Whole30 dinner.
-Pork tenderloin makes these paleo carnitas super budget-friendly, and they’re full of flavor, making them perfect for a Chipotle copycat Whole30 carnitas bowl!
+These paleo carnitas are made with pork loin in the Crockpot for a super easy Whole30 dinner.
+Pork loin makes these paleo carnitas super budget-friendly, and they’re full of flavor, making them perfect for a Chipotle copycat Whole30 carnitas bowl!
 These paleo carnitas are made easily with this awesome Crockpot.

 I was never a huge fan of carnitas before my first Whole30.
 Nah, I didn’t have anything against the Mexican pulled pork, but I’d always, always opt for steak if given the chance.
 Problem is…